carljokl/xwp-template/README.md

 *April 16, 2014*

 In Web programming, it is often handy to be able to process an HTTP request as a stream while sending back periodic status updates to the client.
+Consider an application that performs some time-consuming computation on incremental subsets of request data, or an application that handles the uploading of a large file.

 Using [Java servlets](http://en.wikipedia.org/wiki/Java_Servlet), we can write a simple server that reads a request body line by line, and echos back to the